Kaljurand/Grammars/gf/README.md

 Introduction
 ------------

-This document describes the current thinking of how to use GF grammars in speech-enabled applications.
+This document describes how to use GF grammars in speech-enabled applications.

 The main idea is that every grammar comes with two concrete syntaxes.
 One corresponds to the spoken input and the other to the desired output, either (1) the language that the user wants